15 July 2021

 Similarly, figure 3 below illustrates the possible variations an enterprise would approach integrating applications cloud to on-premise:

-The flows depict integrations through the iPaaS provider, cloud-hosted ESBs and direct access onto on-premise applications.
+The flows depict integrations through the iPaaS provider, cloud-hosted ESBs and direct access to on-premise applications.
 Access to the on-premise applications can be through the ESB or connectors as mentioned above to have a uniform integration platform.

 With the growth of Data Analytics Centric Applications, enterprises might want to consider integrating site applications to the cloud in order to get better insights into their operations and make informed real-time decisions based on the information derived from the data.
 Clear patterns and approaches would need to be defined to facilitate this type of integration.
 However, the common considerations should include: